Chemical drop-off day

 The City of Sydney and the NSW Environment Protection Authority run a yearly chemical drop-off day.
-Our next collection is on Saturday 5 July 2014 from 9am to 3.30pm at the Sydney Park Depot, Barwon Park Road, St Peters.
+Our next collection will be held in 2015.
+We will update this page with the next drop-off day as soon as it is confirmed.

 To find dates for other drop-off days in 2014, visit the Household Chemical CleanOut website or call the NSW Environment Line on 131 555.